DevExpress/testcafe/docs/articles/documentation/test-api/actions/press-key.md

 * `'ins'`
 * `'delete'`

-The `t.pressKey` action triggers key press handling performed in page code.
+When an end-user normally presses a key or key combination, the browser dispatches an event that triggers handlers in page code.
+Most browsers also respond to common keystrokes with their integrated actions (for instance, they select text when you press `Cmd/Ctrl+A` or copy objects to the clipboard when you press `Cmd/Ctrl+C`).

-However, the following keys and key combinations also invoke browser processing:
+The `t.pressKey` action triggers only page handlers for most keystrokes.
+However, the following keys and key combinations additionally invoke browser processing:

 * `'ctrl+a'`
 * `'backspace'`